-Trainees must register with the college on appointment to a medical microbiology (RCPath) or ID/MM (JRCPTB) training programme.
+Trainees must register with the College on appointment to a medical virology (RCPath) or MV/ID (JRCPTB) training programme.
 It is the trainee's responsibility to become familiar with the curriculum, inclusive of the generic and specialty CiPs, and assessment requirements both for the satisfactory completion of each stage of training and the award of the CCT or CESR (CP).
-They must be familiar with all aspects of the assessment system; workplace-based assessment including multi-source feedback (MSF) and the FRCPath examination.
+They must be familiar with all aspects of the assessment system; workplace-based assessment including MSF and the FRCPath examination.
 It is the trainee's responsibility to ensure that they apply in good time for any assessments and examinations that demand an application.
 Trainees must also make appropriate use of the electronic portfolio.